cameronwp/hurtlingthrough.space/src/pages/posts/20220504-autobiography/index.md

 project working, but I did (with some help from my prof) and I got an A. I was really proud of that A. In hindsight, maybe this should have been a sign that I ought to take programming more seriously?
-Learning C++ on your own is no joke, especially when you are an absolute beginner.
+Learning C++ on your own is no joke, especially as an absolute beginner.
 I really enjoyed it too.
 But unfortunately, I wouldn't open a code editor for almost another five years after I turned in that project.

-My experience diving into my first programming language is representative of the strengths that consistently showed up in the assessments we did for LCT.
+<span id="star" />My experience diving into my first programming language is
+representative of the strengths that consistently showed up in the assessments we did for LCT.
 It took courage and a sense of intellectual adventure to go head first into the assignment.
 This felt like it was tickling a different part of my brain than my physics homework - building something was a wholly different challenge that gave me a chance to exercise creative problem solving skills (also something that I scored highly on in the assessments) in an entirely different way.
 But I missed the strong signals of my strengths at the time.
 I was too focused on the challenges at hand (trying to finish my undergrad and be an astronomer) to fully realize how my strengths played into the assignment and what that meant for my career.

 When I graduated, I wanted to be an astronomer but I was entirely unprepared to be an academic.
 I spent so much time in college focused on having as much fun as